Official Rules of Twelve Man Football

 5.1 Wagering Overview Each player is allotted a number of points to wager on games.
 They may wager any amount of their allotted points or all of it.

-5.3 Maximums The maximum number of points that can be wagered on a single team is determined by the CFL power ranking of the team they picked:
+5.3 Maximums The maximum number of points that can be wagered on a single team is determined by the team's power ranking for the current week:

-The maximums for each team are refreshed every week.
+The maximums for each team are refreshed each week.

 6 Over/Under Bonuses

-6.1 Over/Unders Each team wll also play each game's over/under.
+6.1 Over/Unders Each team will also play each game's over/under.

 6.3 Even Scoring In the event that the over-under result is even, all participating players will receive 2 points.